-The historical town of Gorkha is the traditional starting point for the Manslu expedition.
-The bus ride to Gorkha follows the Kathmandu – Pokhara road as far as Abu khaireni, and then climbs 24km to Gorkha.
-Overnight spend in lodge.
+The historical town of Gorkha is the traditional starting point for the Manaslu expedition.
+The bus ride to Gorkha follows the Kathmandu – Pokhara road as far as Abu Khaireni and then climbs 24km to Gorkha.
+Overnight spend in the lodge.

 Day 05: - Gorkha to Khanchok

-We walk today about 6-7 hours.
+We walk today for about 6-7 hours.
 The trail separates from here north-east toward Budhi Gandaki river.
-We follow the right trail toward Khanchowk bazaar for the night halt.
+We follow the right path toward Khanchowk bazaar for the night halt.

 Day 06: - Khanchok to kursane bari (820m)

-The route first enters the eastern part of Arughat, a large bazaar and turns west across the bridge over Budhi Gandaki.
+The route first enters the eastern part of Arughat, a large bazaar, and turns west across the bridge over Budhi Gandaki.
 Soti Khola is a tiny village at the bank of Budhi Gandaki.
-There trail crosses the bridge and treks through beautiful sal forests, then climbs up onto a ridge above the huge rapids of Budhi Gandaki and follows a path blasted out of vertical rock to Khorsane bari.
+Their trail crosses the bridge and treks through beautiful sal forests, then climbs up onto a ridge above the huge rapids of Budhi Gandaki and follows a path blasted out of the vertical rock to Khorsane bari.

 Day 07: - Kursane bari to Machha khola (900m)

-The rocky trail then weaves it way up and down through large stand of nettles and passes tropical waterfalls.
-The trail eventually makes it way down and past a few rice terraces on a steep rocky trail and down then up around to the Gurung village of LabuBesi.
+The rocky trail then weaves its way up and down through a large stand of nettles and passes tropical waterfalls.
+The path eventually makes its way down and past a few rice terraces on a steep rocky trail and down then up around to the Gurung village of LabuBesi.
 Dropping to the sandy river bed at 860m from LabuBesi and climbing about 110m over a side ridge to bring you to Machha Khola village.

 Day 08: - Machha khola to Jagat (1410m)

-Crossing Tharo Khola reach to Khorlabesi and climbing over a small ridge, make another steep climbing, the route reaches Tatopani (930m), which means ‘hot water’.
-The trail climbs over another ridge and crosses the Budhi Gandaki and climbs on a wide, well crafted staircase over a ridge to Doban (1000m).
-Trekking along the river for a while and climbing through small villages, you get to Jagat which is a beautiful flag stone village.
+Crossing Tharo Khola reaches to Khorlabesi and climbing over a small ridge, make another steep climbing, the route reaches Tatopani (930m), which means ‘hot water.’
+The trail climbs over another ridge and crosses the Budhi Gandaki and climbs on a wide, well-crafted staircase over the hill to Doban (1000m).
+Trekking along the river for a while and climbing through small villages, you get to Jagat, which is a beautiful flagstone village.